 Intuit Excessive Downgrades: Example #1

-The snippet below is taken from an Intuit merchant account statement for a medical office.
+This snippet shows an Intuit merchant account statement for a medical office.
 Before switching from Intuit and lowering its fees by more than 50%, this business was using Quickbooks to swipe virtually all credit and debit card transactions.

 Intuit priced this business with rates of 1.60% QUAL, 2.60% MQUAL and 3.60% NQUAL.
 Total Visa processing volume for this month was $31,550.03, but Intuit only considered $2,735.02 as QUAL.
 Intuit downgraded a whopping 90% of gross Visa sales volume to the NQUAL pricing tier!